 Gabriela Hagiu, Grant Coordinator, Pennsylvania Inclusive Higher Education Consortium

-Inclusive post-secondary education promotes authentic college experiences for students with intellectual disabilities.
-Chris King, a Millersville college student, will describe strategies and tools used at Millersville to promote self-determination and student-led experiences.
-Chris will also provide an explanation of his PATH, a person-centered planning tool, and demonstrate how the PATH has directed his foundational experiences and goals.
-Two inclusive post-secondary education professionals will discuss the implementation of these strategies, including PATH.
-The presenters will describe best practices for promoting inclusive and student-led campus participation, as well as provide rationale for choosing valued options for students.
+Inclusive post-secondary education (education after high school) promotes college experiences for students with intellectual disabilities.
+Chris King, a college student at Millersville University, will share ways his helps his self-determination and has student-led experiences.
+Student-led experiences are the activities that students take part in outside of classes.
+Chris will share his PATH (Planning Alternative Tomorrow with Hope planning tool) and show how the PATH has directed his experiences and goals.
+Two post-secondary education professionals will describe best practices for inclusion and student-led campus participation, as well as provide reasons for choosing options that students value.

 2:30 – 3:30 PM Breakout 2G (repeat)